Texas Department of Aging and Disability Services

 14230 Corrective Action Plan

-If a program provider's certification principles are less than 10% out of compliance at the end of the exit conference, Form 8581, Corrective Action Plan, must be submitted for each HCS principle that is found out of compliance at the end of the review.
+The program provider must submit Form 8581, Corrective Action Plan, for each HCS principle that is found out of compliance at the end of the review and is determined to be non-serious in nature.
 The corrective action plan (CAP) is a written plan that establishes a process by which the program will prevent reoccurrence of the issues that resulted in the principle being found out of compliance.
-This plan (Form 8581) must be submitted to DADS WS&C for approval.
-A copy of the corrective action plan will be given to the provider during the review.
+This plan (Form 8581) must be submitted to DADS Waiver Survey and Certification (WS&C) for approval.
+A copy of the CAP will be given to the provider during the review.

 DADS must receive the CAP no later than 14 calendar days following the program provider's receipt of the review report.
 The time line for the provider's completion of the CAP must not exceed 90 calendar days from the date of the exit conference.